-International and domestic customer focus on risk assessment and management.
-Recent industry audits have revealed a skills gap in addressing Threat and Vulnerability Assessment (TACCP & VACCP) - a requirement for BRC audits.
-Identification or development of suitable units to address Threat and Vulnerability Assessment (TACCP & VACCP).
-Greater focus on planning, risk assessment and return on investment assessment required of senior personnel as new technologies and systems are developed.
-Project management skills will remain critical for management positions, particularly in relation to implementation of new technologies.
-Project management skills relevant to abattoirs at AQF 5 and 6.
-State regulatory requirements regarding pest management.
-Participants in industry network meetings have identified a need to address the area of pest management.
-Regulatory requirements in every State are different, and most processors outsource the management of their pest control systems to accredited suppliers.
-Key skills gaps have been identified in the area of pest management monitoring by plant personnel.
-Suitable units in pest control monitoring to be identified and/or developed for inclusion in existing qualifications.
+DRIVER SKILLS OUTLOOK TRAINING PACKAGE PROJECT The European Union requires qualified animal welfare personnel to be present at all times when unloading stock Employees will need to be qualified in animal welfare.
+Gaps have been identified, particularly during night or out- of-hours receival of livestock Development of an Animal Welfare Assistant Skill Set Increased value of and international demand for animal skins and hides Growing demand for formal qualifications in handling and treating animal skins Possible development of qualifications and units relating to the supervision of handling and treating of animal skins - needs further assessment of industry demand International and domestic customer focus on risk assessment and management Recent industry audits have revealed a skills gap in addressing Threat and Vulnerability Assessment (TACCP and VACCP) - a requirement for BRC audits Identification or development of suitable units to address Threat and Vulnerability Assessment (TACCP and VACCP) Greater levels of automation and emergence of the Internet of Things Cross-trade skills in maintenance continue to be required from technical and skilled worker positions; increasing emphasis on formal training in ammonia refrigeration Possible units and qualification structures to be identified for non-trade engineering maintenance qualifications at Certificate II, III and IV State regulatory requirements regarding pest management Participants in industry network meetings have identified a need to address the area of pest management.
+Regulatory requirements in every state are different, and most processors outsource the management of their pest control systems to accredited suppliers.
+Key skills gaps have been identified in pest management monitoring by plant personnel monitoring to be identified and/or developed for inclusion in existing qualifications